Lesson 89: Performance Preparation, Part 4 — Recording Techniques

 Takes

-• Multiple takes.
-Record every piece at least three times.
-The third take is usually better than the first.
+- Multiple takes — at least three; the third is usually better than the first.

-• Choose later.
-Do not pick the best take in the session.
-Listen the next day, with fresh ears, and pick then.
+- Choose later — pick the best take the next day, with fresh ears.

 Listening back

-The listening-back discipline from Lesson 60 still applies: put the score away, listen straight through twice, mark issues, build a fix list.
-The recording is the document; it is also the rehearsal tool.
-Treat it as both.
+Put the score away, listen straight through twice, mark issues, build a fix list.

 Now play these

-This lesson's application is the recording itself.
-Pick any piece from your program.
-Record it three times using the placement and room guidance above.
-Listen back the next day.
-Note which take is best and why.
+Record one program piece three times using the guidance above; listen back the next day and note which take is best and why.

 When you have made a recording of one program piece that you would let a friend hear unedited, with placement and room you have deliberately chosen, and a take-evaluation discipline you have used at least once, move on to Lesson 90.